 Fictional podcasts are becoming increasingly popular, but not every podcast format makes sense for a fictional show.
 For example, interviews may make less sense (unless you’re doing a mockumentary like The Office.
 Which honestly, that sounds amazing.)

 The most popular fictional podcasts are typically narratives or solo podcasts.
 But if you have a creative idea, run with it!

-What if I want to produce a serial podcast (instead of episodic)?
+What if I want to produce a serial podcast (vs episodic)?

 “Serial” is the name of one of the most popular podcasts of all time.
 But the phrase “a serial podcast” also refers to a show where the episodes are sequential, and pick up where the last one left off.

 You can produce non-fictional or fictional serial shows.
 In either case, you’d be telling a small part of a larger story in each episode.

 This approach only really works if you do have a bigger-picture story or plotline to share.
 Otherwise, most creators will opt for an episodic podcast, where listeners don’t necessarily have to listen to every episode in order from the start.

 Remember, your podcast format explains how many voices are on your show, as well as their purpose.
 It’s a crucial decision all podcast hosts will need to make, and it’s something that can evolve over time.